nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ```

 #### Adding a tuition class: `addclass` | `ac`
-Adds a tuition class with a set limit of students at a specified timeslot.
-TutAssistor will notify the user if there are any conflicting timeslots.
+Adds a tuition class with a set limit of students at a specified [timeslot](#44-timeslot).
+TutAssistor will notify you if there are any conflicting timeslots.

 Format: `addclass n/NAME l/LIMIT ts/TIMESLOT [s/NAME,NAME,NAME...] [r/REMARK]`